erikgabriel07/FastAPI-Python/README.md

   </h1>
   <p align="justify">
-      If you will run this code on Windows, execute the setup.bat to config the virtual enviroment and install required package.
+      If you will run this code on Windows, execute the setup.bat to config the virtual enviroment and install required packages.
 But if you are using Linux, use the setup.sh to configurate all.
   </p>
   <hr />
   <p>